The Bankrate promise

 - Rewards rate: 2X miles on all purchases, plus 5X miles on hotels and rental cars booked through Capital One Travel

 - Welcome offer: Earn 75,000 bonus miles when you spend $4,000 on purchases in the first three months from account opening.

 - Annual fee: $95

-- Other perks: No foreign transaction fees, up to $100 in credits for Global Entry or TSA Precheck applications, virtual card numbers for secure online shopping
+- Other perks: No foreign transaction fees, up to $100 in credits for Global Entry or TSA PreCheck membership, virtual card numbers for secure online shopping and more

 Reasons the Venture Card is worth the annual fee